Frequently Asked Questions

 - 6. Are there connection limits, throttling, rate limiting, etc?

 The current connection limit is 10 simultaneous connections per user account.
 If you hit that limit, we will be returning a normal error message.
 You'll have every opportunity to handle that gracefully in your applications.
 Note: currently there are no options to raise that limit on a per-customer basis.

 Rate Limit Throttling

 It should be pretty rare to have either the Connection Limits or Throttling affect you unless you are trying to be abusive or have some code that is... not very well thought out.
 If you fall into the latter case, see the use-case information below, or contact us and we'll be happy to help.
-Note that we also monitor how often these limits are hit and adjust things accordingly.

 - 7. I'm worried about the reliabilty of something run by a chimp!

 Fair enough.
 First, if you are cool with just flying by the seat of your pants, then you will be happy to hear that we have 99.9% uptime.

 Still reading?
 Good.
 The fact of the matter is that everyone has outages, unplanned downtime, and the such on occasion—it's simply a fact of life, especially when dealing with the intertubes and the bazillion services out there you may connect to.
 If you are serious about caring about potential outages of partner systems you work with, then we suggest you have some method of running calls through some sort of queuing system so that you can retry any failures.
 Obviously, that also means that you need to be doing good error checking in your code as well.